 - It’s the damn Patriots.
 Again.
 These guys always seem to find their way back to the Super Bowl.
 Is there anyone more insufferable in sports than Bill Belichick/Tom Brady?
 (Wait, I’ll answer that.
 Maybe Coach K. But that’s another post.
 And I know that Belichick and Brady are actually two people, but I’ve grouped them as one because they synch their grating to perfection.)**

 - And finally, the easiest reason of all not to watch the NFL: Daniel Snyder.

 Okay.
 Just had to get that off my chest.
 Suffice it to say, I did not watch the NFL “Hall of Fame” preseason kickoff game last evening (where, as one announcer put it, “no one good will be allowed on the field”) and I won’t watch whatever Super Bowl comes around in February.

 Take your family, friends, and loved ones to the ballpark.
 Buy them some peanuts and Cracker Jacks (and perhaps a local IPA and a “half smoke all the way” from Ben’s Chili Bowl if you are at Nationals Park.)
 Relax.
 Its summer, and that means its baseball season.

 More to come…

 *I’ve provided 14 specific reasons if you want to go down this rabbit hole with me.
 Just click on the links.

-**I have a good friend from Boston who went to school with Belichick, and this reason always gives him heartburn.
+**I have a good friend from Boston who taught at the school Belichick attended, and this reason always gives him heartburn.
 He calls the Patriots his “dirty little pleasure.”
 Other than this slight character flaw, my friend is a terrific guy.